About Us > Policies and Documents

 Welsh Rowing is responsible for setting and maintaining the standards of service delivery to our members and stakeholders and is committed to dealing with any complaint equitably, comprehensively and in a timely manner.
 Our complaints policy and process can be found here.

-Welsh Rowing is responsible for setting and maintaining the standards of behaviour within the sport and for ensuring that disciplinary procedures and Codes of Conduct are in place for Welsh Rowing Coaches, Welsh Rowing Rowers and Welsh Rowing Board.
+Welsh Rowing is responsible for setting and maintaining the standards of behaviour within the sport and for ensuring that the disciplinary procedures are followed.
+Codes of conduct are available for Welsh Rowing Rowers and Welsh Rowing Board.
 All members are responsible for being aware of and abiding by the Welsh Rowing rules and regulations and for maintaining high standards.
 Any disciplinary issues that arise will be dealt with as promptly as possible and disciplinary action will only be considered when the facts of the case have been established.
 Disciplinary action will always be appropriate to all the circumstances of the case in question and processes and procedures will be applied in a consistent manner.
 Please find our disciplinary procedures here.
+Our NDO is Helen Tan- firstname.lastname@example.org.